Blockading Heiligendamm and Future Flows of Capitalism

 Block G8 was an alliance between the Interventionist Left (IL), several local ATTAC groups, Antifascist groups, trade union and Green Party youth organisations, as well as Christian groups and a cross section of the anti-nuclear movement.
 It was formed specifically with the political goal of forming massive and effective blockades to disrupt the infrastructure of the G8.
 Transparency and a relation of trust between all people involved were explicit goals from beginning.
 Given the different action traditions of those participating, a large portion of good will and patient negotiation was necessary to ensure the coalition did not fall apart around action form and (un)willingness to resist police attacks.
 The final action consensus publicly declared:

-‘Our objective is to blockade.
-Therefore, we will overcome the police’s barriers; pushing them out of the way, going around them, or cannily flowing through them.
-We will not allow ourselves to be stopped, distracted, or to get embroiled in the police’s possible strategy of escalation.
-Our objective is to reach our blockading destinations.
-Our protection is our concept of diversity, mass participation and desired (media and other) publicity […] There are lots of people who will simply sit down and blockade the street with their bodies.
+] There are lots of people who will simply sit down and blockade the street with their bodies.
 In addition, there are people who will remain standing, linking arms in chains and using foam and balloons to protect their bodies.
 Some will push back against those attempting an eviction, to make it more difficult for them.
 All these different blockade forms will show solidarity with each other and will not endanger one another.
 We will remain together and hold our common position.
 Through the means of civil disobedience, we will resist by showing solidarity.
-We do not want to injure anyone.’ (seewww.block-g8.org)
+We do not want to injure anyone. (seewww.block-g8.org)

 The initiative was widely publicised beforehand, for example at the international preparatory Campinski camp in August and during the Action Conferences in Rostock.
 Several months before the summit, the Block G8 alliance began a world-wide campaign to create leverage and political legitimacy for the blockades through petitioning allied individual public figures and organisations to sign a declaration of support for the Block G8 blockades.
 Further to this, the coalition organised a series of blockade workshops throughout Germany, where the basic concept and the action consensus was explained and blockading and quick decision making techniques in affinity group structures trained.
 Besides this, especially in the weeks ahead of the protests, these workshops functioned as media events, where the intention to blockade could be communicated via the press to the public and its de-escalating intentions demonstrated.
 Such preparations continued during the days before the blockades in both the Rostock and the Reddelich camps.